Frontity Docs

 In order to do that you have to use:

-• The @frontity/head-tags Frontity package.
+• The Frontity package.
 This package is designed to automatically get all the data that the REST API Head Tags plugin exposes in the REST API

 The <Head> component